Squaduck/GravelerCpp/README.md

 Other than the lack of C#'s fancy dancy Parallel.For loop, this is almost exactly the same.
 It is still multi threaded, it still uses some semblance of thread local variables, and it still uses bit manipulation.

-The main differences that I can think of are the fact that this version generates random *unsigned* longs, allowing more dice rolls per random, and the fact that it is running one method call per thread instead of using a more flexable thread pool.
+The main differences that I can think of are the fact that this version generates random *unsigned* longs, allowing more dice rolls per random, and the fact that it is running one method call per thread instead of using a more flexible thread pool.

 ## How to run
 ### Clone this repo